vikram42003/TuneTally/README.md

 ## Tech stack details -

-- **Fetching and Caching data** - gonna use Tanstack Query (Formerly React Query) because im gonna be making a lot of http requests so its auto caching and query status features are gonna come in handy
+- **Fetching data** - gonna use Tanstack Query (Formerly React Query) because im gonna be making a lot of http requests so its auto caching and query status features are gonna come in handy

+- **Caching** - We cache data in DynamoDB and it expires at the same time as the token (1 hour).
+Im implementing Spotify OAuth Authorization Code flow with access tokens.
+For my use case (short-lived stats app), refresh tokens were intentionally not used and sessions expire after 1 hour.
+I took this decision cause a user woudnt want some random app to have access (albeit limited) to their Spotify forever right.
+But we still use cache to avoid redundant API calls.

 - **Data Store** - Tanstack Store, If I use Redux here its gonna make my app wayy larger than it should be and would overcomplicate things so Tanstack Store will do for now